The lab focuses on understanding multicellular microbial behaviors,

 resistant to antibiotics and display strong phenotypic heterogeneity.

-modeling, we study how bacteria form these complex multicellular
+modeling, we study how bacteria form complex multicellular communities,

 Biofilms in Ecology and Evolution